Welcome!

 Why have I been invited to take part?

-You will have been invited because your home has been (or will be) selected by your landlord to receive energy saving measures funded by the Social Housing Decarbonisation Fund.
-You may have also been invited to participate in the survey if you were asked about receiving energy saving measures funded by the Social Housing Decarbonisation Fund, but decided not to proceed.
+You will have been invited because your home has received energy saving measures funded by the Social Housing Decarbonisation Fund.
+You also previously completed a survey for us about your experiences of these energy saving measures.

 Why should I take part in the study?